U.S. Legal System Providers

 - Cross-references — links to directly related entries where the subject intersects procedurally or substantively with another concept.

-- Exclusions and limitations — what the entry does not cover, including state-law variations that fall outside the directory's national-scope framing.
+- Exclusions and limitations — what the entry does not cover, including state-law variations that fall outside the provider network's national-scope framing.

 Entries do not assign attorney recommendations, evaluate specific case outcomes, or rate practitioners.
-The directory's purpose and scope statement defines these boundaries in full.
+The provider network's defines these boundaries in full.

 Included: